ToshioCP/Gtk4-tutorial/src/sec12.src.md

 "open-response" signal has one parameter.
 - 25: The type of the parameter.
 `G_TYPE_INT` is a type of integer.
-Such fundamental types are described in [GObject reference manual](https://developer-old.gnome.org/gobject/stable/gobject-Type-Information.html).
+Such fundamental types are described in [gtype.h](https://gitlab.gnome.org/GNOME/glib/-/blob/main/gobject/gtype.h?ref_type=heads).

 The handlers are declared as follows.